mczwier/md_in_pchem/README.md

 cell and moves to the next one.
 To run the example analysis, just keep pressing Shift-Enter.

-### Equilibrating the simulations
+### (Re)equilibrating the simulations

 Pre-equilibrated simulations (at the correct temperature and density and every atom having an appropriate velocity) have been provided.
-However, to illustrate variability from simulation to simulation, it is necessary to re-equilibrate (generate new velocities).
-This requires Python and the Numpy library (provided, for example, by the Anaconda distribution described above).
+However, to illustrate variability from simulation to simulation (or equivalently to ensure that different students have different data to work with), it is necessary to re-equilibrate (generate new velocities).
+This requires Python and the Numpy library (provided, for example, by the Anaconda distribution described above, or by MacOS).
 To re-equilibrate, execute the following **prior** to running simulations for each of the activities.
-From the `md_in_pchem` directory, run the
+From the `md_in_pchem` directory, run the following:
-following:

 ```
 cd Prep